NikhilLLm/DisputeSolver/README.md

 ---
 ## Limitations

--The data is used in this pipeline is generated synthetically by LLM.
+- The data is used in this pipeline is generated synthetically by LLM.
--The data is just reflection how actual evidences in real world will look like
+- The data is just reflection how actual evidences in real world will look like

 ## 🔮 Future Roadmap: The AI Dispute Assistant & Co-Pilot